hapjs/real-interval/README.md

 # real-interval

-A interval timer never sleep.
+a not sleep interval timer

 ## Install